 Desmoplastic infantile astrocytoma and gangliogliomas are a rare intracranial tumor, which despite their aggressive appearances tend to have a good prognosis and are considered WHO grade I tumors.

 Previously considered separate entities, desmoplastic infantile astrocytoma and desmoplastic infantile ganglioglioma are now grouped together in the current (2016) WHO classification of CNS tumor, recognising the clinical, radiological and pathological similarities of the two entities 2.

 The vast majority occur in children below the age of 2 years, and males are more commonly affected with a M:F ratio of approximately 1.5-2:1 1,2.
 Only a handful of adult cases have been reported, again with a male predilection 2.

 A rapidly increasing head circumference is the most common presentation, with symptoms usually presenting in a short time (5 days to 3 months) 1.

 Seizure activity is uncommon.

-Desmoplastic infantile astrocytoma and gangliogliomas are typically large predominantly cystic tumours with a peripheral solid component abutting and attached to the meninges 2.
+Desmoplastic infantile astrocytoma and gangliogliomas are typically large predominantly cystic tumors with a peripheral solid component abutting and attached to the meninges 2.

-These tumours are heterogeneous, with the solid peripheral desmoplastic component composed of meningeal tumour cells, primarily a mixture of fibroblast-like cells and neuroepithelial cells embedded within a connective tissue background 2.
+These tumors are heterogeneous, with the solid peripheral desmoplastic component composed of meningeal tumor cells, primarily a mixture of fibroblast-like cells and neuroepithelial cells embedded within a connective tissue background 2.
 In both desmoplastic infantile astrocytomas and desmoplastic infantile gangliogliomas the dominant neuroepithelial component is composed of astrocytes, however, in the latter neoplastic neuronal elements are also identified 2.

 Leptomeningeal desmoplastic component: